Learn how to determine your Google Grants eligibility and get started with the program.

 • -berenstain

-In turn, you’ll ensure your ads only show to qualified prospects, thus reducing wasted ad spend.
+In turn, you’ll ensure your ads only show to qualified prospects, reducing wasted ad spend.

-The bottom line: Meeting the Google Grant eligibility requirements is only step one.
-You’ll need to take steps like optimizing your landing pages and picking the right keywords to make the most of your funding.
+The bottom line: Meeting the Google Grants eligibility requirements is only step one.
+You’ll need to use strategies like optimizing your landing pages and picking the right keywords to make the most of your funding.

 Additional Resources